Tibetan Singing Bowls

 Therapists and scientists point to the benefits of stress-reduction and relaxation techniques that do not require the effort and discipline that learning meditation entails.
 In fact, participants are often welcome to fall asleep during sound bath practices, which in itself is beneficial for those of us who live hurried and stressful lives.

 Regardless of the underlying mechanisms of how it all works, there’s no doubt that for those who perceive singing bowl sounds as relaxing, spending time in stillness listening to the bowls is a joyful activity with the power to bring us to a deep state of relaxation.
-This alone makes a sound bath worthy of our time.
+This alone makes a sound bath or treatment worthy of our time.